couchbase/sync_gateway/README.md

 ## Current Status

-As of October 16 2012, BaseCouch:
+As of October 22 2012, BaseCouch:

 * Supports both push and pull.
 * Supports revision trees and conflicts.
-* Supports attachments.
+* Supports attachments (including MIME multipart PUT/GET).

 Limitations:

-* Doesn't support MIME multipart bodies in HTTP requests (so pushing docs with attachments to it from CouchDB may fail.
-I have a new commit to TouchDB that works around this.)
 * Document IDs longer than about 180 characters will overflow Couchbase's key size limit and cause an HTTP error.
 * Explicit garbage collection is required to free up space, via a REST call to `/_vacuum`.
 This is not yet scheduled automatically, so you'll have to call it yourself.
 * There is no `_compact` implementation yet, so obsolete revisions are never deleted.